CME211/notes/lecture-06/lecture-06.md

 print("Sorting {} values took {:.3} seconds.".format(n, t1-t0))
 ```

-## Empirical approach
+### Collect data

 Let's run the script with increasing list length:

 ```
 $ python3 listsort.py
 Usage:
   listsort.py nvalues
 $ python3 listsort.py 1000000
-Sorting %d values took %.3f seconds.
+Sorting 1000000 values took 0.87 seconds.
 $ python3 listsort.py 2000000
-Sorting 2000000 values took 1.12 seconds.
+Sorting 2000000 values took 2.91 seconds.
 $ python3 listsort.py 4000000
-Sorting 4000000 values took 2.49 seconds.
+Sorting 4000000 values took 5.01 seconds.
 $ python3 listsort.py 8000000
-Sorting 8000000 values took 5.41 seconds.
+Sorting 8000000 values took 10.8 seconds.
 $ python3 listsort.py 16000000
-Sorting 16000000 values took 11.9 seconds.
+Sorting 16000000 values took 23.6 seconds.
 ```

-## Problems with empirical
+### Problems with empirical measurement

 Empirical performance testing is an important endeavor.
-It is an apect of
+It is an aspect of
 "profiling" your code to see what parts take longer.
 Empirical performance
 testing has some drawbacks, namely:

 * Results are computer dependent

-* You need to have the code before you can do the analysis
+* You need to have the code before you can do the analysis.
+You may spend time
+  implementing something that turns out to be slow

 ## Time complexity

-* Estimate of the number of operations as a function of the input size (usually
+* *Time complexity* is an estimate of the number of operations as a function of
-  denoted as `n`)
+  the input size (usually denoted as `n`)

 * Input size examples: